alwz1/storm-events/README.md

 ### Licensing, Authors, Acknowledgements<a name="licensing"></a>
 MIT License

-Storm Events Database from National Centers for Environmental Information.
+Storm Events Database from National Centers for Environmental Information

 The datasets can be found [here](https://www1.ncdc.noaa.gov/pub/data/swdi/stormevents/csvfiles/).